 The Millennial generation, which now makes up a majority of the U.S. labor force, has been a driving force behind a booming on-demand economy in which businesses providing just-in-time goods and services have become a catalyst for growth.
 Whether you are selling goods and services or simply trying to appeal to the Millennial consumer’s penchant for on-demand everything, you better be leveraging video.

-But how what are the best strategies for using video to train and develop Millennial workers in your company?
+But how what are the best strategies for using video for employee training and for developing Millennial workers in your company?

 Give your employees the tools to record and share knowledge freely and watch the effectiveness of your workforce improve almost instantly.
 With social learning software like Panopto, subject matter experts can teach others new skills, exiting employees can document their knowledge before they leave the company, and anyone can share best practices by recording a video at the touch of a button.

 2. Make Training Videos Short and Focused

 You don’t need to spend huge chunks of time and money to produce elearning videos that replace in-person training classes.
 Research has shown that delivering training content in shorter, focused bursts of information — often referred to as microlearning — is not only more budget-friendly, but also produces better results.